 After a created model is set and done, you need to transfer it to the game engine.
 Such programs as Maya our Autodesk have a regular path to make a smooth transition without losing any data.

-Once you have a project started in UE4, in the beginning, you should export an asset from your 3D modeling application by choosing the Export option and giving it an appropriate name for further manipulations.
+Once you have entered UE4 to make models, you should export an asset from your 3D modeling application by choosing the Export option and giving it an appropriate name for further manipulations.

 Depending on the files’ format, they can be imported and played in UE4.
 Let’s take FBX, for instance, as that is the most recommended one for UE4 when it comes to 3D models.

 After clicking the “Import” feature in a content browser and then choosing and opening the content files, you will be headed towards the FBX Import Options that will appear and allow for importing files into your project.
 If you just want to import the skeleton, then import it, as the Skeletal section should be checked and vice versa if a whole static mesh needs to be imported.
 Using the “Import All” feature will apply the filters to all the important objects, so pay attention when the imported objects aren’t similar.